RubemAZ/Next.js-Admin-Dashboard/README.md

 configure dotenv file (if error 500 show)
 - create .env file on the root

-- copy .env Laravel example  https://github.com/laravel/laravel/blob/9.x/.env.example
+- copy .env data Laravel example on https://github.com/laravel/laravel/blob/9.x/.env.example

+- insert the data you copied into your .env at the root of the project

+- Run :
-- run $php artisan key:generate
+-     $php artisan key:generate

-- php artisan serve
+-     $php artisan serve